 Treatment in three Phase I studies have been completed and patients are currently followed up for survival, immune response and new anti-cancer treatment.
 Fifty-two (52) patients have been enrolled in these studies.

 A new study Phase I with UV1 in combination with pembrolizumab in first line malignant melanoma patient has been approved by the FDA (IND approval) and by Ethical Committees (IRBs) at US sites.
-Start of enrollment is planned early Q2-2018.
+Enrollment of patients started July 2018.

 (EudraCT No. 2012-002411-26)